 In 2000, Lord Ashcroft was appointed Knight Commander of the Order of St Michael and St George (KCMG).
 In the same year, he was made a life peer, although he resigned from the House of Lords in 2015 to concentrate on other areas of his life.

 Lord Ashcroft was Treasurer of the Conservative Party from 1998 to 2001 and Deputy Chairman of the party from 2005 to 2010, with special responsibility for the target seats campaign and opinion research.
-In 2019, Lord Ashcroft was appointed Honorary Chairman of the International Democrat Union (IDU), having previously held the position of Treasurer of this group.
+In 2019, Lord Ashcroft was appointed Honorary Chairman of the International Democracy Union (IDU), having previously held the position of Treasurer of this group.

 He has many, varied business interests with significant investments and participation in both public and private companies in the United Kingdom, United States and the Caribbean.
 He is an entrepreneur who, at one point, ran companies employing more than 100,000 people.
-In 1997, he negotiated the sale of ADT to Tyco International for more than $6.7 billion.
+In 1997, he negotiated the sale of ADT to Tyco International for $6.7 billion.